aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Address Search and Geocoding

 Users initiate map queries by entering free-text addresses into a prominent search bar.
 The geocoding system translates these inputs into geographic coordinates via the Nominatim API, with automatic validation and error messaging for ambiguous or invalid addresses.
+Nominatim accepts diverse address formats including complete street addresses, partial city/state combinations, landmarks (e.g., "White House"), and international locations.

 Successful geocodes trigger multiple simultaneous operations: the map centers and zooms to frame the search area appropriately, nearby CIMC sites are filtered by distance, census tracts within a buffered radius are selected, and the search location's specific GEI scores are retrieved via spatial join.

-The system implements intelligent zoom calculation, automatically determining the optimal zoom level to display 1.5 times the user-specified search radius.
-This ensures the map frame provides sufficient context beyond the exact search area, allowing users to perceive neighboring tracts and identify spatial trends.
+The system implements intelligent zoom calculation, automatically determining the optimal zoom level to display 1.5 times the user-specified search radius, ensuring sufficient context beyond the exact search area.

-#### Nominatim Geocoding Integration

-**Service Overview**: The application integrates with OpenStreetMap's Nominatim geocoding service through the Geopy library.
-Nominatim is a free, open-source geocoding solution that converts human-readable addresses into geographic coordinates (latitude/longitude pairs).
-Unlike commercial alternatives such as Google Maps Geocoding API or Mapbox Geocoding, Nominatim imposes no API key requirements or financial costs, making it ideal for academic and open-source projects.

-**Supported Address Formats**: Nominatim exhibits remarkable flexibility in address parsing, accepting multiple input formats without requiring rigid structural constraints:

-- **Structured Full Addresses**: Complete U.S. addresses with street number, street name, city, state, and ZIP code (e.g., "1600 Pennsylvania Avenue NW, Washington, DC 20500")
-- **Partial Addresses**: City and state combinations without street details (e.g., "Atlanta, GA" or "Manhattan, New York")
-- **Points of Interest (POI)**: Landmark names and notable locations (e.g., "White House", "Empire State Building", "Central Park")
-- **Abbreviated Formats**: Common address abbreviations including "St" for Street, "Ave" for Avenue, "Blvd" for Boulevard
-- **International Addresses**: Global address formats with country specifications (e.g., "10 Downing Street, London, UK")
-- **Mixed Precision Levels**: Addresses ranging from exact street addresses to general neighborhood or ZIP code queries

-The service employs sophisticated fuzzy matching algorithms that tolerate minor spelling variations, missing components, and non-standard formatting.
-This forgiving input handling enhances user experience by reducing failed geocoding attempts due to formatting discrepancies.

-**Implementation Challenges and Solutions**:

-*Challenge 1: Rate Limiting*
-Nominatim enforces strict usage policies limiting requests to approximately 1 query per second for sustained usage.
-Exceeding this threshold triggers HTTP 429 "Too Many Requests" errors, causing geocoding failures particularly problematic during deployment on shared infrastructure where multiple users might submit concurrent requests.

-*Solution*: The application implements a multi-layered mitigation strategy.
-First, an in-memory caching dictionary stores previously geocoded addresses, returning instant results for repeated queries without external API calls.
-Second, the geocoding function includes a 10-second timeout parameter to prevent indefinite hanging when the service is slow or unresponsive.
-Third, comprehensive error handling distinguishes between rate limit errors, network failures, and invalid address responses, providing users with specific, actionable error messages rather than generic failure notifications.

-*Challenge 2: Deployment Environment Geocoding Failures* During development, geocoding performed reliably on local machines (127.0.0.1), but after deployment to Render.com's cloud infrastructure, users reported consistent "not enough values to unpack" errors when entering addresses.
-Initial debugging suggested the geocoding function was returning unexpected data structures in production environments.

-*Solution*: Investigation revealed the issue stemmed from multiple potential failure modes specific to cloud deployments: network latency causing timeouts, Nominatim's servers rejecting requests from known cloud IP ranges, and transient connection failures.
-The fix involved restructuring the geocoding error handling to return error type codes as the third tuple element instead of None values.
-The code now explicitly checks for six distinct error conditions: ADDRESS_NOT_FOUND (invalid or non-existent address), TIMEOUT_ERROR (service response exceeded 10 seconds), RATE_LIMIT_ERROR (too many requests), NETWORK_ERROR (connection failures), GEOCODING_ERROR (general service exceptions), and UNPACKING_ERROR (unexpected return value structures).
-Each error type triggers a specific user-facing message explaining the failure and suggesting remediation steps, dramatically improving the debugging experience and user understanding when geocoding fails.

-*Challenge 3: Ambiguous Address Resolution*
-Nominatim sometimes returns coordinates for unintended locations when addresses are ambiguous or incomplete.
-For example, searching "Springfield" without state specification might return Springfield, Illinois when the user intended Springfield, Massachusetts.

-*Solution*: The application displays the formatted address returned by Nominatim in the map title and hover text, allowing users to verify the geocoded location matches their intent.
-If the result is incorrect, users can refine their search with additional geographic qualifiers.
-Future enhancements could implement multi-result selection interfaces where Nominatim returns multiple candidate locations, though this would complicate the current single-result workflow.

-**Performance Characteristics**: Under typical conditions, Nominatim geocoding completes in 200-800 milliseconds for U.S. addresses, with international addresses occasionally requiring 1-2 seconds.
-The caching system reduces this to near-zero latency for repeated searches.
-However, during peak usage periods or when Nominatim's servers experience high load, requests may timeout, triggering the 10-second timeout threshold and displaying appropriate error messages to users.

 ### Radius-Based Filtering